borispovod/crypti-dapps-docs/EnvironmentSetup.md

 For further information about using vagrant, please read the [official vagrant documentation](https://docs.vagrantup.com/v2/).

-## Github / SSH Keys
+## GitHub / SSH Keys

-If you don't have a Github account already, then we would recommend [signing up](https://github.com/join) for one, before proceeding any further.
+If you don't have a GitHub account already, then we would recommend [signing up](https://github.com/join) for one, before proceeding any further.

-Please also ensure, you have a public / private SSH keypair installed within the operating system you are developing on, and that the public key has been added to your Github account.
+Please also ensure, you have a public / private SSH keypair installed within the operating system you are developing on, and that the public key has been added to your GitHub account.

 To verify you have them installed, or generate a new keypair.
-Please read the appropriate Github help page, for the operating system you are developing on:
+Please read the appropriate GitHub help page, for the operating system you are developing on:

 * [Generating SSH keys on Mac OS X](https://help.github.com/articles/generating-ssh-keys/#platform-mac)
 * [Generating SSH keys on Linux](https://help.github.com/articles/generating-ssh-keys/#platform-linux)